 The best thing to do when you have a problem with your car is to tell your auto service mechanic what the issue/symptom is with all the supporting information that you can.
 Resist the temptation in telling them what you think the cause of the problem is.
 Don't ask for a Diagnostic.
 Once the professional gets your information about the issue/symptom ,they will offer what test(s) will be needed.

 Fred Hules II is the owner of Tech 1 Auto in Peoria.
-He is an ASE Certified Master Auto Technician and recipient of the 2015 & 2017 NAPA/ASE Arizona Technician of the year award.
+He is an ASE Certified Master Auto Mechanic and recipient of the 2015 & 2017 NAPA/ASE Arizona Mechanic of the year award.
 Listen to Fred host Automotive Know How radio show every Monday at 4 PM on 1100 KFNX.